AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 The SPARK language also includes new contract types used to assist formal verification.
 The new pragma :ada:`Assume` is treated as an assertion during execution but introduces an assumption when proving programs.
-It's value is a Boolean expression which GNATprove assumes to be true without any attempt to verify that it's true.
+Its value is a Boolean expression which GNATprove assumes to be true without any attempt to verify that it's true.
 You'll find this feature useful, but you must use it with great care.
 Here's an example of using it.